 The Morgridge Center for Public Service connects campus and community through service, service learning and community-based research to build a thriving democratic society.

-The Morgridge Center for Public Service will lead the University of Wisconsin-Madison in preparing students for lifelong civic engagement by building capacity, in partnership with the community, to solve complex problems locally and globally.
+The Morgridge Center for Public Service will lead the University of Wisconsin-Madison in preparing students to be their best civic selves for lifelong civic engagement by building capacity, in partnership with the community, to address complex problems locally and globally.

 Values and Operating Principles